Algorithm Pseudocode for solving polynomial using singly Linkedlist

 - Functions:

-:- Creates a linked list of
+getnode(int n):- Creates a linked list of

-terms based on user input.
+nterms based on user input.

 - Creates a linked list of

-:- Prints the terms of the polynomial from the given linked list.
+display(struct node *head):- Prints the terms of the polynomial from the given linked list.

-:- Merges two sorted polynomial linked lists (
+merge():- Merges two sorted polynomial linked lists (

-) into a third sorted list (header3
+header1andheader2) into a third sorted list (header3).

 - Merges two sorted polynomial linked lists (

-:- Allocates memory for a new node.
+newnode():- Allocates memory for a new node.

 - Global Variables:

-: Header for the merged polynomial.
+header1,header2: Headers for the two polynomials.header3: Header for the merged polynomial.

 Program Flow